msesia/knockoffgwas/README.md

 The expected results for the analysis of this toy dataset are provided in the directory `results/` and can be visualized by running the script `visualize.sh` before running `analyze.sh`.
 Note that the script `analyze.sh` will overwrite the default results.

-See https://msesia.github.io/knockoffgwas/tutorial.html for more details about this tutorial.
+See https://msesia.github.io/knockoffgwas/tutorial.html for a more detailed tutorial.

 ## Large-scale applications